nurhakam/about/README.md

-# about-card
+# past-aboutcard

-This is my first attempt to learning CSS and HTML back in the day, not so pretty but it's got me small spark to learning web development.
+This is my first attempt to learning CSS and HTML back in the day, not so pretty but it's got me small spark to learn web development.

 ## Lesson learned